 Although this small owl can be considered a regular winter visitor to the area from the west, it is quite uncommon, even rare, and is surely less common than a quarter century ago.
-In recent winters there have been virtually no records at all.
-Burrowing Owls may be The only recent record known to this writer is of one at Grand Isle, (RDP,et al). found roosting in culverts or in piles of trash or other debris, which offer cover and prey, usually at the edge of open grassy fields which are good for hunting.
+In recent winters there have been virtually no records at all There are, however, two o recent records from Grand Isle, (RDP, et al)., and the 2011 Grand Isle CBC.
+Burrowing Owls may be found roosting in culverts or in piles of trash or other debris, which offer cover and prey, usually at the edge of open grassy fields which are good for hunting.
 Although the east campus of UNO has traditionally been the best place to find Burrowing Owls in the area, much of the habitat is no longer suitable.
 Another place to look would be the Exxon fields near the west end of Grand Isle, but one might be encountered almost anywhere there is suitable cover and fields for hunting.
 It has frequently been found in the Buras-Venice area.
 Although they breed in Texas and Florida, they are found in Louisiana only in winter (though Lowery reported a nesting near Baton Rouge in April 1935).